vladbph/cymatix-doc/README.md

 ***PIZZA_KIND = BBQ chicken***
 ***PIZZA_KIND = meat***

 This is a mechanism to label multiple words with specific `lookup label` and using multiple instance of the label in a single utterance (***Amazon Lex does not allow that***).
-To explain further, lets take a look at the next layer and file
+To explain further, let's look at the next layer and file
 ***order_pizza.txt***:
 ```
 .train